 On an annual basis, considering performance data and input from stakeholders and external monitors, DDA's Leadership evaluates program and operational performance, key performance indicators and the quality management strategies.
 Results of this review may demonstrate a need to change key performance indicators including changing priorities, using different approaches to ensure progress, modifying roles and responsibilities of key entities, and modifying data sources in order to retrieve the information needed for measurement.
-This is then integrated into the One City Performance Management Plan for the DDS.
+These changes are approved by the Office of the City Administrator (OCA) and then integrated into the One City Performance Management Plan for the DDS.